-From fostering emotional literacy and championing inclusivity to boosting independence and resilience, there are countless opportunities to support each unique child, says Sue Cowley…
+From fostering emotional literacy and championing inclusivity to boosting independence and resilience, there are countless opportunities to support Early Years development, says Sue Cowley…

-In the early years, we have responsibility for three crucial aspects of early childhood: the care, the learning and the development of the children who attend our settings.
+In the early years, we have responsibility for three crucial aspects of early childhood.
+These are the care, the learning and the development of the children who attend our settings.

-From our children’s health, their happiness and their socialisation to their character, their emotional wellbeing and their attachments – personal development is all about the concept of the unique child, which sits at the very heart of the EYFS.
+From our children’s health, their happiness and their socialisation to their character, their emotional wellbeing and their attachments – personal development is all about the concept of the unique child.
+This sits at the very heart of the EYFS.

-This is typically what happens in what are sometimes described as ‘advantaged’ homes – with those parents or carers who have the time, space and financial circumstances to be able to give their children a range of opportunities.
+This is typically what happens in what are sometimes described as ‘advantaged’ homes.
+Parents or carers with the time, space and financial circumstances are able to give their children a range of opportunities.

-This is not to say that children from ‘disadvantaged’ homes cannot equally have parents or carers who provide rich experiences for their children, but clearly it is much harder to do this if you have fewer resources to call upon.
+This is not to say that children from ‘disadvantaged’ homes cannot equally have parents or carers who provide rich experiences for their children.
+However, it’s clearly much harder to do this if you have fewer resources to call upon.